pmartinolli/TM-bullshitometer/README.md

 * Licence / *License* : CC-BY

 * Comment le citer / *How to cite it* : Martinolli, Pascal.
-2016. *Foutaisomètre*. https://github.com/pmartinolli/TM-bullshitometer
+2016. *Foutaisomètre (The « Bullshit-o-meter »)*. https://github.com/pmartinolli/TM-bullshitometer (translated in English by Jennifer AW Stubbs).

 * Utilisé par / *Used by* : Séminaire PLU6058